Black Friday Code: DIGEST35

 • End-stage heart failure

-It’s unlikely that CoQ10 will turbo boost your energy levels if you’re healthy.
-In three out of four studies that looked at the effect of CoQ10 on energy levels in healthy adults there was no effect [34], and in the fourth, improvements were small and temporary [35].
+It’s unlikely that CoQ10 will turbo-boost your energy levels if you’re healthy.
+CoQ10 had no effect on energy levels in healthy adults in three out of four studies 36, and in the fourth, improvements were small and temporary 37.

 Nutrients That Complement CoQ10

-Here’s a summary of some situations in which CoQ10 works better with other nutrients.
+Here are some instances where CoQ10 works better with other nutrients.

 Combination Works Better For Synergy Bonus

-CoQ10 + Curcumin MigrainesReduces the frequency, severity, and duration of migraine more effectively than CoQ10 alone, curcumin alone, or placebo [37].
+CoQ10 + Curcumin MigrainesReduced the frequency, severity, and duration of migraine more effectively than CoQ10 alone, curcumin alone, or placebo 39.

-CoQ10 + Omega-3 Fish Oils Blood PressureCoQ10 alone had no effect on blood pressure in chronic kidney disease patients.
-However, CoQ10 and fish oil together significantly reduced systolic blood pressure [38].
+CoQ10 + Omega-3 Fish Oils Blood PressureCoQ10 alone had no effect on blood pressure in patients with chronic kidney disease.
+However, CoQ10 and fish oil together significantly reduced systolic blood pressure 40.

-CoQ10 + Selenium Fighting inflammation and oxidative stressSelenium optimized the anti-inflammatory and antioxidant functions of CoQ10 and together the two nutrients improved mitochondrial function in critically ill patients [39].
+Fighting inflammation and oxidative stressSelenium optimized the anti-inflammatory and antioxidant functions of CoQ10, and together the two nutrients improved mitochondrial function in critically ill people 41.

 Choosing CoQ10 Doesn’t Have to Be Complicated